chromaui/chromatic-docs/src/content/snapshot/snapshots.md

 Chromatic captures snapshots by following these steps:

 <details>
 <summary>1.
-Load each story in the designated <a href="/docs/browsers">browser</a> and <a href="/docs/viewports">viewport</a></summary>
+Load each story in the designated browser and viewport</summary>

 Capture Cloud navigates to your published Storybook.
-It loads all stories in parallel at your desired viewport using our fleet of standardized browsers.
+It loads all stories in parallel at your desired [viewport](/docs/viewports) using our fleet of standardized [browsers](/docs/browsers).

 </details>